Dynamic Neighborhood Construction for Structured Large Discrete Action Spaces: Introduction

-\paragraph{Related Literature} Factorization methods reduce the action space's size by grouping actions and finding action representations for each grouping that are easier to learn. \citet{SallansAndGeoffrey2004} and \citet{pazis2011} factorize the action space into binary subsets, evaluating binary actions for each subset to yield \(\log(\mathcal{A})\) operations. \citet{dulac2012} combine action binarization with rollout classification policy iteration \citep{LagoudakisAndParr2003} to accelerate learning.
-More recently, papers enrich similarity groupings via expert demonstrations \citep{tennenholtz2019}, factor action spaces into tensors \citep{MahajanEtAl2021}, or define symbolic representations of state-action values, using gradient-based search to derive actions \citep{CuiAndKhardon2016,CuiAndKhardon2018}. \citet{TavakoliEtAl2018} consider value-based \gls{drl} for \gls{LDAS}, incorporating the action space structure into the \(Q\)-network architecture to obtain an output layer that scales linearly with the action dimensionality.
-Similar works empirically test value function decomposition \citep{sharma2017}, prove unbiasedness of \(Q\)-values when factorizing \citep{TangEtAl2022}, and employ decomposition via action branching \citep{wei2020}.
-Although some of these works cover extremely large action spaces with as many as \(2^{40}\) actions, the proposed approaches require an a priori encoding definition for each discrete action, confining these methods to enumerable action spaces.
+To handle \gls{LDAS}, some works employ factorization to reduce the action space's size by grouping actions into representations that are easier to learn.
+Examples are factorization into binary subsets \citep{SallansAndGeoffrey2004,pazis2011,dulac2012}, expert demonstrations \citep{tennenholtz2019}, tensor factorization \citep{MahajanEtAl2021}, symbolic representations of state-action values \citep{CuiAndKhardon2016,CuiAndKhardon2018}, or the use of value-based \gls{drl}, incorporating the action space structure into a \(Q\)-network \citep{TavakoliEtAl2018,sharma2017,wei2020,TangEtAl2022}. \Gls{HRL} and \gls{MARL} approaches effectively employ factorization as well \citep{zhang2020,kim2_2021,peng2021,enders2022}.
+Although some of these works cover extremely large action spaces and prove to be effective for specific problem classes, the proposed approaches require an a priori encoding for each discrete action, do not leverage the action space's structure, and frequently require substantial design- and parameter tuning effort (particularly in the case of \gls{MARL}).